cisco-ie/telemetry/README.md

 # Network Anomaly Data Sets

-This data set is for anyone interested  in working with network anomaly based machine learning, data science and research.
+These data sets are for anyone interested  in working with network anomaly based machine learning, data science and research.

 Our goal is to start with data sets and documentation that are geared to supervised